 “Whatever sage you know to be a master of wisdom,

-|with nothing::without possessions; epithet of an arahant [akiñcana]|, unattached to sensual desire and existence;
+|possessing nothing::with nothing, without possessions; epithet of an arahant [akiñcana]| and unattached to |sensual existence::existence in the realm of sensual desire [kāmabhava]|;

 Surely he has crossed over this flood,

-he has reached the far shore, open-hearted, and free from doubt.
+he has reached the far shore, open-hearted and free from doubt.

 Vidvā ca yo vedagū naro idha,